 During daily communication, emails regularly get misinterpreted because we read them through the filter of how we’re feeling at that moment, not through the feeling of the sender.
 However, when you speak to someone, you can hear the enthusiasm and sincerity in their voice.

 Email and text messaging have become over-used methods of communication, while phone calls have declined in popularity.

-When I was out of town recently, I found something that immediately made me think of one of my customers so I decided to buy it and I’ll be sending it to her.
+When I was away on a trip, I found something that immediately made me think of one of my customers so I decided to buy it and send it to her.
 This was a random item that I know will have a high level of meaning for her.
 I didn’t go out looking to buy something for this individual, rather, I saw it and thought of her so I bought it.

 When you make people feel good, they want to be around you.

-1. Send hand written notes to your customers on a regular basis.
+- Send hand-written notes to your customers on a regular basis.
 Become mindful and aware when you are talking to people and you’ll see opportunities to send them messages.

-3. Pick up the phone and call them randomly every once in a while, especially on their birthday.
-My friend Joe who passed away last year used to always call me on my birthday.
+- Pick up the phone and call them randomly every once in a while, especially on their birthday.
+My friend, Joe, who passed away used to always call me on my birthday.
 He was usually one of the first people to call and wish me a special day.
 The first year he wasn’t here to do that, I really missed him.
 Don’t underestimate the value of calling people.